 Level II Instructor

 I picked up a bow for the first time in my imagination when I was a very small, adventure-seeking kid.
-In my china cabinet I still have two tiny bows that I crafted out of forsythia branches which I carefully peeled the bark from.
+In my china cabinet I still have two tiny bows that I crafted out of forsythia branches from which I carefully peeled the bark.
 They are strung with delicate strands of sewing thread.
-In 2014, I finally had the chance to pick up a real bow, place arrow to nock, and breathe my way into a target.
-It's no surprise that my tiny little bows have traveled with me through years of moves and life, archery brings to me a place of peace, of challenge, of opportunities.
+In 2014, I finally had the chance to pick up a real bow, nock an arrow, and breathe my way into a target.
+It's no surprise that my tiny little bows have traveled with me through years of moves and life.
+Archery brings to me a place of peace, of challenge, of opportunities.

 Send an Email